coolmanjingwu/zillow-estimate/Part I/README.md

 ### 0, Architecture Diagrams:

+NOTE: The main.py normally takes about 150 seconds to run.
+Thank you for your patience.

 The shared components bewteen training and scoring are feature engineering and data processing.

 ![architecture Diagram Training](https://user-images.githubusercontent.com/56213599/76169583-e406ca80-6136-11ea-99b0-ba9486c31a31.png)